-249. For an analysis of the [dissatisfied] desire of collectors, see Jean Baudrillard, 'A Marginal System: Collecting', in The System of Objects (Le système des objets [1968]), tr. by James Benedict, London: Verso, 1996, pp. 91-114.
+^{249.} For an analysis of the [dissatisfied] desire of collectors, see Jean Baudrillard, 'A Marginal System: Collecting', in The System of Objects (Le système des objets [1968]), tr. by James Benedict, London: Verso, 1996, pp. 91-114.
 He wonders whether collections are ever meant to be finished and whether the last object in a collection is not the collector him/herself.
-He qualifies collecting as a 'discourse addressed to oneself' (pp.113-114).
+He qualifies collecting as a 'discourse addressed to oneself' (pp.413-114).
 He also links it to perversion.
 I will explore the position of the pervert in relation to objects of seduction in chapter five.
-Walter Benjamin also considered collecting, notably in 'Unpacking my Library: A talk about Book Collecting' (Illuminations: Essays and Reflections (Illuminationen [1955]), tr. by Harry Zohn, New York: Schocken Books, 2007 [1969], pp. 59-67).
+Walter Benjamin also considered collecting, notably in 'Unpacking my Library: A talk about Book Collecting' (Hhuminations: Essays and Reflections (Illuminationen [1955]), tr. by Harry Zohn, New York: Schocken Books, 2007 [1969], pp. 59-67).
 In her paper 'The Politics of Friends', Esther Leslie linked this activity to a German proverb, which fascinated Benjamin who titled so one of his essays, Einmal is Keinmal (Once is as good as never).
 She mentioned that Benjamin thought of collecting as a Sisyphus task, stripping things of their commodity character by possessing them, a kind of lover's value, she said.
 Transmission: Hospitality [conference], Sheffield Hallam University, 1-3 July 2010.

-o.
-Serge Tisseron argues that photography has made discourse possible, especially in relation to illnesses, by liberating the look from horror and shame through constructing a protective screen between the illness and oneself and, thus, facilitating its 'introjection' first in medicine, then in society.
+^{250.} Serge Tisseron argues that photography has made discourse possible, especially in relation to illnesses, by liberating the look from horror and shame through constructing a protective screen between the illness and oneself and, thus, facilitating its 'introjection' first in medicine, then in society.
 Tisseron, La Chambre claire, p.
 24.

-251. As seen in my introduction, one can only access the scene in Duchamp's Étant donnés through the peepholes in the Spanish door.
-This has the effect of making the viewer self conscious to the point that encounter is also a matter of narcissism, not only desire.
-And there is also the matter of the fetish object to consider...
+as with Duchamp, I have included myself in the picture plane.251 Our encounter is also a matter of narcissism, not only desire.
+And there is also the matter of the fetish object to consider...252

 If you want me to know about Duchamp, I will.
 I can be pliable, as much as you want, in fact.
-I'd do and be anything you want me to, so long as you surrender your will to me.
-I'll be your fetish if that is what you want.
+I'd do and be anything you want me to, so long as you surrender your will to me.253 I'll be your fetish if that is what you want.
 That is the deal I want to propose to you.
 After all, it is your void I am reaching towards.
-You are right in thinking this is about narcissism: it is all about you, as you say, but in order for this to be realised, in order for this to be a matter of getting rid of that itch, of filling out that lack at your core, of touching you, you need to give up representation, all my rivals, everything else, and fall for me.
+You are right in thinking this is about narcissism: it is all about you, as you say, but in order for this to be realised, in order for this to be a matter of getting rid of that itch, of filling out that lack at your core, of touching you,254 you need to give up representation, all my rivals, everything else, and fall for me.